Abhiram-ks/Data-Structures-and-Algorithms-DSA-/README.md

 | Longest Common Subsequence  | O(n·m)      | O(n·m)    |
 | Matrix Chain Multiplication | O(n³)       | O(n²)     |
 | Coin Change (Min Coins)     | O(n·amount) | O(amount) |

+# What is Asymptotic Notation?
+Asymptotic Notation is a mathematical tool used in computer science to describe the efficiency of algorithms in terms of time and space — especially as the input size (n) becomes very large.
+Instead of exact values, it focuses on the growth rate of an algorithm (how fast time or space increases as input grows), and ignores constants or low-level machine details.

+# Why Use Asymptotic Notation?
+- To compare algorithms independent of hardware
+- To describe performance at scale
+- To express Time Complexity and Space Complexity

+# Types of Asymptotic Notation
+1. Big-O Notation — O(f(n))
+- Describes the worst-case scenario.
+- Shows the maximum time or space an algorithm can take.

+2. Omega Notation — Ω(f(n))
+- Describes the best-case scenario.
+- Shows the minimum time or space required by the algorithm.

+3. Theta Notation — Θ(f(n))
+- Describes the exact (tight) bound.
+- Used when best, average, and worst-case have the same growth rate.
+- Shows the actual growth rate of the algorithm.